Eureka !

 Like Nova for Windows to name one famous application, all these software also display trajectories of artificial satellites, comets, asteroids and Kuiper objects, in fact they are only limited by your computer memory and the update or not of your data files.

 Your suspicious object can also be something unusual but already referenced here and there for some days.
 Asteroids in particular are probably the first objects that you can confuse with stars.
-Fixed in front of the starry field for dozen of minuts you need an accurate and a high resolution sky chart to identify it.
+Fixed in front of the starry field for dozen of minutes you need an accurate and a high resolution sky chart to identify them.

-To plan a night observation of asteroïds, check the Hierarchial Observing Protocal for Asteroids website.
-To be sure to have identified a minor planet, you can also check the coordinates of the suspect object on the Minor Planet Checker or Minor Planet & Comet Ephemeris Service website at Harvard CfA.
+If you think have located an asteroid, check first the coordinates of the suspect object on the Minor Planet Checker or Minor Planet & Comet Ephemeris Service website at Harvard CfA.

 At last you will never discover a new nebula or a remote galaxy because all them are probably catalogued until some far distance - a few nebulae are hidden or are so hard to find in stars clusters or dusts clouds that only the more powerful telescopes have a chance to drive them out.
 For galaxies the question is even no more in the hands of amateurs or even of grounds observatories but rather an affair reserved to large space telescopes.